imercadouchicago/ESG_Score_API/README.md

 ```

 ## Usage
+The Makefile contains commands that can be used to test, replicate, and interact with every aspect of the API.
 All make commands include a dependency on the make build command, which allows the user to run every command without having to first run `make build`.

 ### Docker Commands